BladeStudios/ads-board/README.md

 ## REST API features

+- Instructions how to use API (in Polish) are on route /api
 - Generating a random API token
 - Authorization to prevent unauthorized usage of an API
 - Adding ads